storacha/specs/w3-ipni.md

 ## Introduction

 We publish ad-hoc batches of multihashes to IPNI.
-This proposal aims to align our usage of IPNI with content-claims, by publishing an advert per inclusion claim, and include the source claim in the IPNI advert.
+This proposal aims to align our usage of IPNI with [content-claims], by publishing an advert per [inclusion claim], and include the source claim in the IPNI Advertisement

 ### Motivation

 - Align IPNI advert entries with CAR block sets and setting the `ContextID` to be the CAR CID.
-  - With this we (or anyone, ipni is open access) can now use IPNI to find which CAR a block is in.
+  - This exposes our block-to-car indexes.
+Anyone could use IPNI to find which CAR a block is in.
 The context id bytes provide the CAR CID for any block look up.
 The CAR CID can then be used to find the CAR index via our content-claims API.
-  - We can **delete** the IPNI records by CAR CID if the CAR is deleted.
+  - We could delete the IPNI records by CAR CID if the CAR is deleted.
 - Make IPNI advertising an explicit UCAN capability that clients can invoke rather than a side-effect of bucket events
   - With this we are free to write CARs anywhere.
 The users agent invokes a `ipni/offer` capability to ask us to publish and IPNI ad for the blocks in their CAR.
   - This empowers the user to opt-in or out as they need, and allows us to bill for the (small) cost of running that service.